giovannilupi/dsa/notes/Selection.md

 #### Heap select

 Similartly to quick select, we can leverage the heap sort extraction mecahnism to solve the selection problem in linear time.
-The fundamental idea is the same: achieve a speedup by partially sorting the array, which achieves a speedup compared to full sorting.
+The fundamental idea is the same: achieve a speedup by partially sorting the array, which is quicker compared to full sorting.
 We can use `build-heap` to create a heap, and the apply `extract` $k$ times to select the first $k$ elements.